wp-plugins/theme-options/readme.txt

 This plugin will automatically turn off any code snippet if it causes a fatal error, but not necessarily if it has an error or typo.
 Then on the second page load, that code snippet that failed will not be included and the 'Theme Options Panel' will highlight the failed code snippet.

+= How can I insert image addresses into text boxes without copying and pasting the image address? =

+By activating the Image Management snippet and using it to manage your images, you can do away with messing with URLs.
+Option pages that have thickbox running and have `<?php do_action('image_url_input', 'THE_TEXTBOX_NAME'); ?>` after each textbox that deals with images, will for those form fields have an image icon that allows you to select an image visually.